scaidermern/scaicha/README.md

 # Overview

 scaicha is a python script for pie chart generation.
-It generates a music tag chart based on the top artists of an arbitrary last.fm user.
+It generates a music tag chart based on the top artists of an arbitrary [last.fm](http://last.fm) user.

-The Data is gathered with the help of the last.fm API and charts are drawn using the python module pycha.
+The data is gathered with the help of the last.fm API and charts are drawn using the python module [pycha](http://bitbucket.org/lgs/pycha/).

 # Requirements